atd30/proj1/ANSWERS.md

 damage_path, it needed a parameter passed in that was a trainer id

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
+If the pokemon object has any errors, they'll be added to the flash hash with the key :error, which will then be displayed when application.html.erb renders.

 # Give us feedback on the project and decal below!